-The audit of the Company’s financial situation, its financial statements, and the conformity of those statements – and the entries to be recorded in the financial statements in accordance with the Companies Code and the bylaws – are entrusted to one or more auditors appointed by the Shareholders’ Meeting from among the members, either natural or legal persons, of the Belgian Institute of Company Auditors.
+The audit of the Company’s financial situation, its financial statements, its extra-financial statements, and the conformity of those statements – and the entries to be recorded in the financial statements in accordance with the Companies Code and the bylaws – are entrusted to one or more auditors appointed by the Shareholders’ Meeting from among the members, either natural or legal persons, of the Belgian Institute of Company Auditors.

 The responsibilities and powers of the auditor(s) are set by law.

 - The Shareholders’ Meeting sets the number of auditors and their emoluments in accordance with the law.
-Auditors are also entitled to reimbursement of their travel expenses for auditing the Company’s sites and administrative offices;
+Auditors are also entitled to reimbursement of their travel expenses for auditing the Company’s sites and administrative offices.

 - The Shareholders’ Meeting may also appoint one or more alternate auditors.
 Auditors are appointed for three-year renewable terms, which may not be revoked by the Shareholders’ Meeting other than for good reason;

 - The Audit Committee assesses the effectiveness, independence and objectivity of the external auditor having regard to the:

 - Content, quality and insights on key external auditor plans and reports; in particular those summarizing audit work performed on risks identified by the Company;

 - Engagement with the external auditor during Committee meetings;